-Ozone generators are relatively new device added to grow rooms to neutralize smells.
+Ozone generators are sometimes added to grow rooms to neutralize smells.
 Ozone generators claim to remove odors, clean the air, and kill mold and mildew.

 Although some growers claim that ozone generators are the best means of eliminating odor, at GrowWeedEasy.com, we strongly recommend against having one in your grow room.

 What’s the big deal?

 Well, ignoring the fact that Ozone is not as effective as a carbon filter at reducing odors, one problem is that they’re bad for the environment.
 So much, in fact, that they’re illegal in the state of CA where I live (see: http://www.arb.ca.gov/research/indoor/o3g-list.htm).

 More importantly, ozone generators are actually bad for YOU!

 Here are just a few of the many links to research from reputable institutions all saying the same thing: Ozone generators are bad for humans!

 - “In fact, when ozone is inhaled, it can damage the lungs.”

 - OSHA (U.S. Occupational Health & Safety Administration)